14 Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 Amazon Trade-In is an alternative to Decluttr for selling your used or unwanted items.
 With the Amazon Trade-In program, you can receive an Amazon gift card in exchange for used books, electronics, video games, and more.

 Once you send in your used items, they’re appraised and you receive an email informing you if they were accepted or rejected.
-Shipping is free with a prepaid shipping label provided by Amazon, and if they don’t accept your item, it’s returned to you at no charge.
+Shipping is free with a prepaid shipping label provided by Amazon, and if it doesn’t accept your item, it’s returned to you at no charge.

 While Amazon accepts a wide array of items, you can’t trade in items that have not been listed in its Trade-In store.
 If you don’t see an item in the store, keep checking back as new items are added regularly.